- Getting ahead in a crowded marketplace

 Getting ahead in a crowded marketplace

-The obvious solution is to hire more in-house software developers to keep up with the growing demand and expectations of customers in your industry.
+The obvious solution is to hire more local software developers to keep up with the growing demand and expectations of customers in your industry.
 But when you factor in the significant hiring costs and the small pool of local developer talent available, that option doesn’t seem so appealing.

 Outsourcing your development is an option, but it’s only a temporary plug that isn’t sustainable in the long run.
 Outsourcing to external vendors means a loss of ownership over your software development team and, subsequently, the delivery of sub-standard products built by engineers who lack customer focus.